b3rendsh/msxdos2s/README.md

 #### Universal IDE driver
 The IDE driver is split into a common DOS layer and a low level disk interface layer.
 It currently supports the BEER-202, BEER-232 and SODA disk interface hardware.
 If the hardware is not detected then a dummy driver is used.
 1. The code is optimized to increase the data transfer rate.
-2. Detection of hardware and I/O ports for the SODA interface.
+2. Detection of hardware and I/O ports for the MALT and SODA interfaces.
 3. Includes support for extended partitions and up to 8 drives.
 4. Only one master IDE disk is supported.
 No master/slave or ATAPI (CDROM) drives.
 The SODA interface works with CF cards only.
 5. Optional execution of boot code in the MBR, in addition or as a replacement for the boot menu.

-#### TASTE.COM
-IDE performance test and diagnostics utility.
-It works with the BEER and SODA interfaces.

 ## Disk interfaces
 **BEER-202 IDE interface**